Farmankhan88/onlineTest/string.md

         console.log(join);
         ```;

       //5.
 Take a string and now ask for a character from the user.
-Now find total count of that character in the string;;
+Now find total count of that character in the string
-      //for example;
+      //for example
-      // My name is wecode academy;;
+      // My name is wecode academy;
-      // a;
+      // a
-      // 3;
+      // 3
       ```
       let str = "My name is wecode academy";
       let ask = prompt("what do you wnt to find in string?");